 After studying Sustainable Agriculture at the University Of Massachusetts (where I learned about the science behind management intensive grazing and ecological benefits to grass farming), I decided to take the plunge and start my own operation.
 It was 2012, and I was 24.
 I bought an old Massey Ferguson 135 tractor, took out a loan for a hay mower that my tractor’s 35 horsepower could *just* manage, acquired a used rake and tedder (the latter from my mentor, who then refused to collect any payment for it) – and managed a work-trade for the use of a baler, which I later bought.
 Despite not having a physical farm to inherit, I was in business.

-Operating entirely with leased acreage and barns, this operation has grown from around 9 acres (and less than 900 bales) in 2012, to 45 acres and 5000+ bales a year, heading into 2021.
+Operating entirely with leased acreage and barns, this operation has grown from around 9 acres (and less than 900 bales) in 2012, to 53 acres and 5500+ bales a year, heading into 2023.
 My dad, now retired from teaching, is still my second tractor operator when I need one.
-We still discuss how to ted and rake fields, even though the tractors have gotten a little bigger, and the windrows a little more tangible.
+We still discuss how to ted and rake fields, even though the tractors have gotten life-size, and the windrows a little more tangible.
 Over the past decade, the farm has seen equipment upgrades, two more tractors, seemingly endless generosity from family and friends, a home purchase (in Conway) with my wonderfully gung-ho-to-sling-bales wife, and – finally, in 2017 – a Bale Thrower for my old reliable Massey 124 baler.

 Why do I say all of this?
 Well, aside from a chance to spin my own yarn, and hopefully be an example of “follow your dreams” (as well as a case study for “some kids… just have different interests”) – let’s just say: I want to make your hay for you.
 (In fact, if I could just find a “cosmic pause button”, I would want to make all of the hay for everybody).
 I still dream about hay all winter long, and am constantly striving for ways to make an increasingly better product.
 Managing to couple my life-long passion with people who are engaged in environmentally sound, ethical food and fiber production – well, let’s just say my astronaut dreams are realized.